kroshu/kuka_drivers/doc/wiki/4_Controllers.md

 #### `fri_configuration_controller`

-The `receive_multiplier` parameter of FRI defines the answer rate factor (ratio of receiving states and sending commands).
-This is a parameter of the hardware interface, which can be modified in connected state, when control is not active.
-To support changing this parameter after startup, the `FRIConfigurationController` implements a service named `~/set_receive_multiplier`.
-Sending a request containing the desired integer value of the `receive_multiplier` updates the parameter of the hardware interface.
+The `SendPeriodMilliSec` parameter of FRI defines the period with which the controller sends state updates, while the `ReceiveMultiplier` defines the answer rate factor (ratio of receiving states and sending commands).
+These are parameters of the hardware interface, which can be modified in connected state, when control is not active.
+To support changing these parameters after startup, the `FRIConfigurationController` implements a service named `~/set_fri_config`.
+Sending a request containing the desired integer values of `send_period_ms` and `receive_multiplier` updates the parameters of the hardware interface.

 __Required parameters__: None